Last Updated on February 28, 2021

 - It was a royal park, with an artificial lake.

-- Has the Palacios, a glass building which is now used for temporary exhibitions.
+- Don’t miss the Palacios (glass building) which is used for temporary exhibitions.

-- I would definitely recommend if… You want to make the most out of the Spanish weather and enjoy WAB (Walking About a Bit)
+- I would definitely recommend if you want to make the most out of the Spanish weather in summer and enjoy WAB (Walking About a Bit)

 Chocolateria San Gines